 Nothing Ever Dies

-Once or twice a year I read a book that dislodges my point of view and drops it someplace I hadn't known existed.
-Nothing Ever Dies: Vietnam and the Memory of War (2016) by Viet Thanh Nguyen is one of those books, bursting with ideas and brilliantly illuminating from stunning angles.
-Nguyen tells us that "All wars are fought twice, the first time on the battlefield, the second time in memory."
-He calls for an ethical, simultaneous awareness of our humanity and inhumanity, for equal access to the "industries of memory," both within countries and among them, and also for the ability to "imagine a world where no one will be exiled from what we think of as the near and the dear to those distant realms of the far and the feared."
+Once or twice a year I read a book that dislodges my point of view and drops it somewhere I didn’t know existed.
+Nothing Ever Dies: Vietnam and the Memory of War (2016) by Viet Thanh Nguyen is one of those books, bursting with ideas and illuminating from striking angles.
+Nguyen tells us that “All wars are fought twice, the first time on the battlefield, the second time in memory.”
+He calls for an ethical, simultaneous awareness of our humanity and inhumanity, for equal access to the “industries of memory,” both within countries and among them, and for the ability to “imagine a world where no one will be exiled from what we think of as the near and the dear to those distant realms of the far and the feared.”

-What I liked most about it was Nguyen's take on and dissection of the complex, multilayered relationship between war and art, especially his thoughts on films, mainly by Cambodians, Vietnamese, and Americans.
-He borrows and builds on ideas from Emmanuel Levinas, Jacques Derrida, Toni Morrison, Le Ly Hayslip, various filmmakers and many more.
-It's an excellent read that's rich with imagery and occasionally poetic, from a profound mind and masterful writer.
+What I liked most was Nguyen’s take on, and dissection of, the complex, multilayered relationship between war and art, especially his thoughts on film, mainly by Cambodians, Vietnamese, and Americans.
+He draws on and develops ideas from Emmanuel Levinas, Jacques Derrida, Toni Morrison, Le Ly Hayslip, various filmmakers, and many others.
+It’s an excellent read, rich in imagery and occasionally poetic, from a profound mind and a masterful writer.

 This art also shows us, in the words of Toni Morrison, that “nothing ever dies,” an insight both terrifying and hopeful.